 Some patients may have residual cranial nerve damage (including the optic nerve, in which case sight is compromised).
 There may also be complications relating to long-term corticosteroid use.

-- Tolosa E: Periarteritic lesions of carotid siphon with clinical features of a carotid infraclinoidal aneurysm; Journal of Neurology, Neurosurgery and Psychiatry, London, 1954, 17: 300-302.
+Tolosa E; Periarteritic lesions of the carotid siphon with the clinical features of a carotid infraclinoidal aneurysm.
+J Neurol Neurosurg Psychiatry.
+1954 Nov17(4):300-2.